nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 * [Appendix E : Product Survey](#appendix-e--product-survey)

+## 1. Introduction

+Welcome to ToLuist's Developer Guide.

+By going through this document, you will learn how to set up the project, understand the architecture of the application as well as know how to troubleshoot some common development issues.

+We have organized the guide in a top-down so that, as a new developer, you can look at the big picture of the project before zooming in on specific components.

 ## 1. Setting up

 ### 1.1.
 Prerequisites

 1. **JDK `1.8.0_60`**  or later<br>

-    > Having any Java 8 version is not enough. <br>
+    > Having any Java 8 version is not enough.
 This app will not work with earlier versions of Java 8.

 2. **Eclipse** IDE
-3. **e(fx)clipse** plugin for Eclipse (Do the steps 2 onwards given in [this page](http://www.eclipse.org/efxclipse/install.html#for-the-ambitious))
+3. **e(fx)clipse** plugin for Eclipse (Do step 2 onwards given in [this page](http://www.eclipse.org/efxclipse/install.html#for-the-ambitious))
 4. **Buildship Gradle Integration** plugin from the Eclipse Marketplace
 5. **Checkstyle Plug-in** plugin from the Eclipse Marketplace